-Yellowstone is located in the western state of Wyoming, so it’s technically not a West Coast National Park.
-I decided to include Yellowstone in my guide because of its impressive geothermal features that include hot springs, geysers and mud bubbles.
+Yellowstone is located in the western state of Wyoming, so it’s not along the West Coast.
+I decided to include Yellowstone in my guide because of its impressive geothermal features like hot springs, geysers and mud bubbles.

 PRO TIP: Since Yellowstone is huge, consider joining a guided tour to see the park’s highlights and learn some history of this impressive national park without having to drive all day long.

 Best guided tours of Yellowstone